darwino/darwino-documentation/Developer Guide/Using the Studio.md

 -- DarwinoAppResourcesServlet
 -- DarwinoJ2EEFilter: When a request comes in, this is the first filter to be activated.
 It retrieves the current context and puts it on the stack so it becomes available to the application.
 It does this for every URL.
 -- DarwinoGlobalPathRewriterFilter serves to translate the $darwino-libs keyword in urls to the correct path, rewriting file system paths on the fly.
 This makes the url completely platform-independent.
--- Darwino services: for example, built-in like the JSON store, or custom (user-created) services served by the DarwinoServiceDispatcher filter.
+-- Darwino services: for example, built-in services like the JSON store, or custom (user-created) services served by the DarwinoServiceDispatcher filter.

- In order for the highest level, the Darwino app, to have the context it needs available, at application initialization the com.demo.app.AppContextListener is triggered before anything else.
+ In order for the highest level, the Darwino application, to have the context it needs available, at application initialization the com.demo.app.AppContextListener is triggered before anything else.
 It provides the application with access to all of its environment information.
 As a listener, it cannot pass parameters, but the application can have global parameters, so the listener uses global parameters to pass context information

  Authentication
 The wizard generates code allowing the use of J2EE authentication, but that requires the J2EE server to be connected to your directory of users and every web application server has its own mechanism for doing that; this does not lend itself to true portability.
 Also, J2EE authentication lacks granularity.